Unbewohnte/Random-utils/UnicodeCharsGenerator/README.md

 # Usage
 ## There are 2 flags to specify - `-inline` and `-limit`
 `-inline` flag takes an integer.
-If not negative - each line in the output file will contain specified number of characters `-limit` flag takes an integer.
-If not negative - the output file will contain all Unicode characters up to specified one
+If not negative - each line in the output file will contain specified number of characters.
+`-limit` flag takes an integer.
+If not negative - the output file will contain all Unicode characters up to specified one.

 ## Examples